 This code takes a string representing the current color and adds it to the outputLine string.
 It then appends a comma and adds the latest position value to the string.
 The value returned from Signal Data’s getLatestValue() function is a JavaScript array (see About Element tab documentation).
 In javascript, when we add an array to a string it is automatically converted to a comma separated array, so we now have a string with three comma separated values: color, xPos, yPos.

-Take notice at this point that both of the Stimulus element Start Bar.
+Take notice at this point of the Stimulus element Start Bar.
 You now see that it is highlighted with a blue rectangle on top and a yellow rectangle on the bottom.
 In Picto, blue signifies “experimental design” and yellow signifies “analysis design”.
 The experimental EntryScript is signified by the blue rectangle and the AnalysisExitScript is signified by the yellow rectangle.
 You will also notice that all of the analysis elements that we have added to the canvas have a yellow tint.
 This helps differentiate them from experimental elements.
 If you check back up one level and look at the icon for the Trial element, you will notice that it now has both blue and yellow outlines.
 This indicates that there are both experimental and analysis scripts inside.

 Now that we have our row of analysis data, let’s write it to the output file.
 Back inside the Trial element, select the start bar on the left side of the canvas and add the following code to the AnaysisExitScript.